-The electric mattress pad is designed to fit all standard and extra thick mattresses, this unique 150 thread count, poly-cotton cooling mattress pad uses soft medical grade silicone tubing to circulate regular water through the pad.
+The heating and cooling mattress pad is designed to fit all standard and extra thick mattresses, this unique 150 thread count, poly-cotton cooling mattress pad uses soft medical grade silicone tubing to circulate regular water through the pad.
 A built in connection tube (48" in length) connects the heating and cooling pad to the Cube.
 Dual-zone, dual temperature ChiliPads™ have separate tubing and independent control units for each side creating a dual temperature zone.

 Control the temperature with the touch of a button, either directly on the control unit or conveniently in bed with the wireless remote control.
 The Cube cools or warms the water to your set temperature and circulates it through the pad, generally achieving temperatures well below a cool 60 F and easily above a very warm 100 F. A thermostat maintains the set temperature, letting you sleep at your ideal temperature throughout the night.

 End battles over the thermostat and save money on your energy bill by cooling or heating your bed instead of your entire house!
 The control unit averages 80W of energy use, and dual-zone ChiliPad Cubes let you set each side of the bed independently.
 Fall asleep faster and achieve deeper, restorative sleep longer by controlling your sleep temperature!